Small businesses have a lot to manage, including marketing. This guide will introduce you to core concepts of small business marketing.

 Advertising is a great way to generate outreach, but modern marketing provides plenty of additional methods to achieve your goals.
-You can pay for outreach through social media platforms.
+You can pay for outreach through social media platforms or text message marketing services.
 If you have a Facebook Business page, Facebook will offer you paid options to promote your page to many more viewers.

 13. Master SEO.

 Search engine optimization is one of the best marketing methods out there.
 The idea is that when you create valuable engagement with your audience, your website will rise to the top of relevant Google searches.
 There is no outreach in the world that beats topping the Google search page.
 SEO is equal parts art and science.
 It will require investment of time and money, but when you get powerful organic results with SEO, they last.
 Moreover, the customers who come to you because of your SEO effort will be valuable customers who already hold strong trust for you.
 [Read related article: How to Improve Your Website's SEO]